-Make sure that the battery box is correctly sealed including any additional cables routing in and out of the box.
-After conversion, always check that the drain tubes have not been dislodged.
+After conversion, always check that the 🔼 drain tubes have not been dislodged.

-When a battery guard is fitted, the supply from a non-deep cycle twin standard flooded battery should not be below 12.0V measured at the battery terminals at open circuit voltage.
-If a battery guard is monitoring a supply from a deep cycle twin AGM battery, it is recommended not being below 11.8V measured at the battery terminals at open circuit voltage.
+When a battery guard is fitted and is monitoring a supply from twin AGM batteries, it is recommended not being below 11.8V measured at the battery terminals at open circuit voltage.